alexa-chris/IA480-Final-Project/README.md

 Screenshot of the chart created showing relative frequencies of the top 5 words in the tweets labelled by RapidMiner as "positive".

-***Visualizations of "Negatively" Labelled Tweet Data
+***Visualizations of "Negative" Labelled Tweet Data

 ![negativetweetwordcloud](https://user-images.githubusercontent.com/42848654/49690264-e295bf00-fafb-11e8-9de1-39cda942014c.png)